freebsd/freebsd-quarterly/2020q1/nfsovertls.md

 Null RPC and to do upcalls to userland daemons that perform the SSL_connect()/SSL_accept(), since the kernel TLS does not do this initial handshake.
-So far only a self signed certificate on the server, with no requirement for the client to have a certificate has been implemented.
+Sofar only a self signed certificate on the server, with no requirement for the client to have a certificate has been implemented.